lsinfo3/noms2022-sdn-performance-prediction/data/README.md

 ## Static Topology Metrics
 - These metrics are always the same for a network and persist through different configurations
-- For full mathemetical explanations for some of the more complex metrics, see the paper *"Classification of graph metrics"* by Hernández and Van Mieghem, also cited in our paper in the dataset section
+- For full mathemetical explanations for some of the more complex metrics, see the paper *"Classification of graph metrics"* by Hernández and Van Mieghem, also cited in our paper in the dataset section, as the implementations in the OOS adhere to their definitions, as stated in the paper *"Simulative Evaluation of KPIs in SDN for Topology Classification and Performance Prediction Models"* by Gray et al.
 	- Local/node-based metrics (+ various statistical measures each [mean, min, max, median, mode, std, var, varcoeff, skew, kurt])
 		- *HopCount*: Statistics over shortest path lengths
 		- *E2EL*: Basically weighted *HopCount* with latency, End-to-End delay of all paths between all switches on a path, includes the processing delay at switches and the propagation delay inbetween them